unccd/Prais4-reporting-manual/SO3.md

 Parties wishing to use in-country or regional population datasets can use the decision tree in figure 6 to assess whether this data is more appropriate to derive indicator SO 3-2 over the globally available datasets.

-*REPLACE FIGURE*

-_Figure 6.
-Decision tree to help Parties choose the best population data source to derive indicator SO 3-2_
+_**Figure 6.** Decision tree to help Parties choose the best population data source to derive indicator SO 3-2_

 ![](/img/fig6.png)

 This decision-making process should help Parties identify data that meets the specifications summarized in table 20.